OpenShot/openshot-qt/doc/effects.rst

 ^^^^^^^^^^^
 Shift the colors of an image up, down, left, and right (with infinite wrapping).

+**Each pixel has 4 color channels:**

+- Red, Green, Blue, and Alpha (i.e. transparency)
+- Each channel value is between 0 and 255

+The Color Shift effect simply "moves" or "translates" a specific color channel on the X or Y axis. *Not all video and image formats support an alpha channel, and in those cases, you will not see any changes when adjusting the color shift of the alpha channel.*

 .. table::
    :widths: 26 80